virgesmith/neworder/docs/examples/option.md

 This method compares the internal states of each stream and will return `False` if any of them are different, which will halt the model _for all processes_.

 !!! danger "Deadlocks"
-    The implementation needs to be careful here is if some processes stop and others continue, a deadlock can occur when a process tries to communicate with a process that has ended.
-The check method must therefore ensure that ALL processes either pass or fail.
+    This implementation uses _blocking communication_ and therefore needs to be implemented carefully, since if some processes stop and others continue, a deadlock can occur when a running process tries to communicate with a dead or otherwise non-responsive process.
+The check method must therefore ensure that **all** processes either pass or fail.

 In the below implementation, all samples are sent to a single process (0) for comparison and the result is broadcast back to every process, which can then all fail simultaneously if necessary.